Associate Dean for Academic and Student Affairs

-Lead Advisor & Advisor for Main Campus Pre-Education Majors
+Lead Advisor & Advisor for Main Campus Elementary Education Majors (Last Names M-Z)

 I advise main campus undergraduate pre-Elementary, pre- Middle Grades & pre- Special Education majors seeking admittance to the Watson College of Education.
 In addition to advising, I train and support faculty advisors, coordinate transfer orientations, and share information about Watson College at University and community events.
 I partner with Cape Fear Community College advisors to support prospective transferring students.
 Additionally, I update and maintain advising information on this website.